 People who live in $1,500-per-month rent-stabilized units in New York City’s Upper West Side don’t generally elicit a lot of sympathy.
-No matter how deep their problems run, they can never escape the undercurrent of envy from those paying three times that for a glorified closet with no closets, and a kitchen equipped with a hot plate and mini-fridge.
+No matter how deep their problems run, they can never escape the undercurrent of envy from those paying three times that for a glorified closet, and a kitchen equipped with a hot plate and mini-fridge.

 Not even if you’re a the former NYC cop and widower Pops, who was shot multiple times by a white cop and left unable to work.
 It was a clear-cut case of hanging out in a sketchy bar while black.
 The violence from that night has come to define Pops’ life, even as others beg him to settle his case with the city and move on in Stephen Adly Guirgis’ 2015 Pulitzer Prize-winning play Between Riverside and Crazy, playing at Speakeasy Stage in Boston’s South End through October 13.
 The action is set in a tough town where the apartment may be big, but the problems of Guirgis’ characters are even bigger.